Languages of Singapore: Chinese varieties in local films

-The use of non-Mandarin varieties of Chinese in Singapore media (free-to-air public television and radio broadcasts mainly by state-owned Mediacorp, along with the PAP-affliated SPH Media), is heavily restricted by the Ministry of Digital Development and Information (MDDI).
+The use of non-Mandarin varieties of Chinese in Singapore media (free-to-air public television and radio broadcasts mainly by state-owned Mediacorp, along with the PAP-affiliated SPH Media), is heavily restricted by the Ministry of Digital Development and Information (MDDI).
 The rationale given for the resistance towards non-Mandarin varieties of Chinese, was that their presence would hinder language learning of English and Mandarin.
 As such, non-Mandarin movies (namely popular Cantonese or Hokkien comedies, dramas or movies, from Hong Kong or Taiwan respectively) are translated and dubbed into Mandarin Chinese.
 However, in order to cater to older Singaporeans who only speak non-Mandarin varieties of Chinese, videos, VCDs, DVDs, paid subscription radio services, paid TV channels and paid online streaming services are exempted from MDDI's restrictions.
 Two free-to-air channels, Channel 8 and Channel U, are also allowed to show operas and arthouse movies with some non-standard variety content, respectively.

 The use of Chinese varieties is not as tightly controlled in traditional arts, such as Chinese opera.
 As such, they have managed to survive, and even flourish in these areas.
 In Singapore, various types of Chinese opera include Hokkien, Teochew, Hainanese and Cantonese.
 In the past, this diversity encouraged the translation between varieties for scripts of popular stories.
 After the implementation of the bilingual policy and Speak Mandarin Campaign, Mandarin subtitles were introduced to help the audience understand the performances.
 Today, as usage of English rises, some opera troupes not only provide English subtitles but also English translations of their works.
 For these English-Chinese operas, subtitles may be provided in either Mandarin, other Chinese varieties, or both.
 In this way, Chinese opera will be able to reach out to a wider audience despite being variety-specific.